dmcgrouther/job-seeker-outreach/README.md

-# Recruiter Outreach Tool
+# Job Seeker Outreach Tool

-A two-script toolkit that finds a recruiter's email address and generates a personalized outreach email using AI.
+A two-script toolkit that can help find someone's email address and and can generate a personalized outreach email using AI.

 ---